theprimarybrain/theprimarybrain.github.io/_posts/2023-08-22-Phonics-Skills-Assessment.md

 After you have given the assessment, then check out this post to learn more about how to use the assessment data to form your small groups: [How to Use Data to Form Small Groups](https://theprimarybrain.com/small%20group%20reading/2023/08/25/How-To-Use-Data-To-Form-Small-Groups/)

+You can also read about my favorite teaching resource for small groups in this post: [Use Phonics Books to Build Confident Readers](https://theprimarybrain.com/writing/2024/07/16/Phonics-Skills-Practice-Books/)

 If you have any questions on how to use this assessment to help you form your reading groups, just send me a message on Instagram @theprimarybrain and I am happy to chat!